psathish123/learning_space/docker.md

                 * docker run -p 8080:8080 -p 50000:50000 docker.io/jenkins/jenkins:lts

         * docker ps

+     View all containers

+        * docker ps -a

-4. Access the container application from base machine
+4. **Access the container application from base machine**

         * Access your application from your web browser chrome

         * http://127.0.0.1:8080